VickyShu/Recipes-and-Ratings-Research-Project/_site/README.md

 | 'rating' | Rating given |
 | 'review' | Review text |

 For our investigation into the connection between recipe ratings and calorie content, we use some specific columns from two datasets.
-From the first dataset, "RAW_recipes," we concentrated on the 'nutrition' column, which lists critical nutritional values such as calories, total fat, sugar, protein, saturated fat, and carbohydrates.
-We will extract the calorie content, creating a new column named ‘calories (#)'.
+From the first dataset, "RAW_recipes," we concentrated on the `nutrition` column, which lists critical nutritional values such as calories, total fat, sugar, protein, saturated fat, and carbohydrates.
+We will extract the calorie content, creating a new column named `calories (#)`.
 This new column will be the cornerstone of our study as it provides a direct measure of the energy content in each recipe.

-We turned to the ‘rating’ column from the second dataset, "RAW_interactions".
+We turned to the `rating` column from the second dataset, "RAW_interactions".
 This column could reveal whether there is a preference trend towards higher or lower-calorie dishes when analyzed with the calorie information.

 ---